Lakentio/Be-a-Billionaire-Remake/README.md

 # Spend a Billionaire's Money 💰

 ## Description
 An interactive web application inspired by the popular "Spend Bill Gates Money" concept from neal.fun.
-Users can explore and virtually spend a $100 billion budget on various luxury items.
+Users can explore and virtually spend budget of various billionaire on various luxury items.

 ## Features
 - Start with a $100 billion budget